elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 ---

-### Explain, the swapping of variables using destructuring in JavaScript?
+### Explain the swapping of variables using destructuring in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> There is a trick for swapping, we will have to create a temporary array of the variables on the left side and then swap the variables in the right side in another array.
+  <div><strong>Interview Response:</strong> There is a trick for swapping.
+We have to create a temporary array of the variables on the left side and then swap the variables on the right side in another array.
 We can swap more than two variables this way in JavaScript.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />